-Should I still use the UWSA practice tests to help measure predicted test score now that there are more NBMEs?
+Should I still use the UWSA or NMBE practice tests to measure the predicted test score?

 First of all, many students–and our tutors–know that the UWSA is notorious for producing a predicted score performance that can overstate students score performance by 10-25 points (more pronounced for UWSA 1).
 We regularly see students score 15 or more points higher on the UWSA than on a comparable NBME such as form 18.
 Clearly, the UWSA is not ideal from a score prediction standpoint.
 With the availability of the additional exam forms, students who will have access to both the old forms and the new forms should be able to obtain more than enough score prediction to suit their needs.
 At Elite Medical Prep, we regularly advise students to take the average of their last 2 scores on their NBME practice exams in order to get a good assessment of their predicted performance on the USMLE Step 1.
 For most students, this currently means taking NBME forms 17 and 18 about a week apart and about 1-2 weeks before exam day.